Montana/manifest/README.md

 ppc64le
 s390x
 ```
-So running the following should output:
+So for example, you'd run:

 ```bash
  docker manifest inspect cool-ibm-test:v1
  ```
+Then this is what the output you'd expect to see:

 ## Inspect a manifest list (`cool-ibm-test`)